How to Check if a File or Directory Exists in Python

 The following code is equivalent to the previous example:

 try: with open('/etc/hosts') as f: print(f.readlines()) # Do something with the file except IOError: print("File not accessible")

-For example, if you check the existence of the file another process may create, delete or block the file in the timeframe between the check and the file opening.
+For example, when you check the existence of a file another process may create, delete, or block the file in the timeframe between the check and the file opening.
 This may cause your code to break.

-Check if File Exist using the os.path Module
+Check if File Exists using the os.path Module

 os.path module provides some useful functions for working with pathnames.
 The module is available for both Python 2 and 3.

 In the context of this tutorial, the most important functions are: